 An approved permit is valid during the current school year as long as the conditions remain the same.
 If a student who was granted a permit moves into a different residence area, their current permit becomes invalid.
 Parents would need to apply for a new permit.

-Students must obtain an interdistrict permit to attend a school outside of their District of Residence.
+Students must obtain an interdistrict permit to attend a school outside their District of Residence.

-Procedures to Apply for an Inter-District Permit: (To exit our district)
+Procedures to Apply for an Inter-District Permit: (To enter our district)

 All Intra-District Permits are subject to review at any time.

 Transportation is NOT provided for students on Intra-District Permits.

 Student may be subject to displacement due to excessive enrollment or providing inaccurate information.